gadiborovich/yc-processor/README.md

 # YC Company Scraper and Analyzer

-A Python-based tool for scraping, analyzing, and classifying YC companies from the Winter/Spring 2025 batch.
+A Python-based tool for scraping, analyzing, and classifying YC companies from any batch.
 The tool automatically categorizes companies into core AI themes and maintains a structured database of company information.

 ## Features